alexanderGugel/micro-hackathon-starter/README.md

   [Nodemon](http://nodemon.io/) watches your server.coffee file.
 This way, you don't have to constantly restart your server.
 Nodemon is intended to take care of that.
 The `npm run-script dev-server` command uses the `nodemon`-command.

 * redis

   [node_redis](https://github.com/mranney/node_redis) is the Redis client for Node.JS.
-You don't have to have [Redis](http://redis.io/) installed in order to use this boilerplate.
-But if you do, be sure to have Redis up and running.
+You don't have to use this.
+But if you do, ensure that you have [Redis](http://redis.io/) up and running.

 Getting started
 ---------------